Greg Garcia (producer)

-Gregory Thomas Garcia (born April 4, 1970) is an American television director, producer and writer.
-He is the creator/executive producer of several long-running sitcoms, including Yes, Dear, My Name Is Earl (in which he made seven cameo appearances), The Guest Book, Sprung, and Raising Hope.
+Gregory Thomas Garcia (born April 4, 1970) is an American television writer, producer and director.
+He is the creator/executive producer of several long-running sitcoms, including Yes, Dear, My Name Is Earl (in which he made seven cameo appearances), The Guest Book, Raising Hope, and Sprung.
 He has also worked for the series Family Matters and as a consulting producer on Family Guy.

 Early life

 Garcia was born in Arlington County, Virginia.
 His parents Tom and Natalie Garcia raised Greg and his older sister Shelley in the Pimmit Hills neighborhood of Fairfax County, Virginia and then North Arlington, Virginia.

 After graduating in 1988 from Yorktown High School (also his mother's alma mater), Garcia attended Frostburg State University in Frostburg, Maryland, where he participated in the Warner Bros. outreach program Writing for Television courses, which ultimately opened the door for him as a writer in Hollywood.

 Career

 Garcia worked as a board operator and DJ for Tony Kornheiser on The Tony Kornheiser Show radio show on WTEM.
 He was also an intern for the Don and Mike Show radio program in Fairfax, Virginia.